 - Mix with your favorite whole wheat or gluten-free pasta (or even serve over steamed greens or use as a dip with crudites!).

-Enjoy and stop by Vegan Noms to say hello!
+Lastly, enjoy and stop by Vegan Noms to say hi!